sutherlandnele/sutherlandnele/README.md

 ### 🚀 Philanthropy

-- 🚰 Wara Em Laif Project - Providing free clean water to villagers in Papua New Guinea by designing and building inexpensive and reliable Wirtz water pumps that extract water from creeks to communal areas for easy access.
+* 🚰 Wara Em Laif Project - Providing free clean water to villagers in Papua New Guinea by designing and building inexpensive and reliable Wirtz water pumps that extract water from creeks to communal areas for easy access.
-- 🔌 Pawarim Peles Project - Offering affordable electricity to individual village houses or huts in Papua New Guinea by assisting them in designing, building, and utilizing electricity generation systems using solar, wind, and water.
+* 🔌 Pawarim Peles Project - Offering affordable electricity to individual village houses or huts in Papua New Guinea by assisting them in designing, building, and utilizing electricity generation systems using solar, wind, and water.
-- 💻 Fundamental Computer Skills for Papua New Guineans - Providing free three (3) days of computer training to 100 participants every year in selected locations within Papua New Guinea using facilities provided by the Catholic Church.
+* 💻 Fundamental Computer Skills for Papua New Guineans - Providing free three (3) days of computer training to 100 participants every year in selected locations within Papua New Guinea using facilities provided by the Catholic Church.

-### 📬 Reach Me
+### 📬 Connect With Me

 📫 Please don't hesitate to reach out to me via email at [sutherland.nele@cloudcode.com.pg](mailto:sutherland.nele@cloudcode.com.pg) for any inquiries or collaborations!